 Just continue where you left of, like nothing happened.

-The same strategy goes BEFORE a big meal – if you know you’re gonna have a family dinner, you DON’T go starve yourself entire day so that you can eat all the foods in the evening.
-That just signals your body that it’s starving & it will work on holding on to every calorie because it wants to survive.
+The same strategy goes before a big family dinner – if you know you’re gonna have a big meal, DON’T go starve yourself entire day so that you can eat all the foods in the evening.
+That just signals your body that it’s starving and it will work on holding on to every calorie because it wants to survive.

-Eat a normal breakfast, a light lunch & a moderate, lovely dinner with your family – without any guilt or shame or counting calories.
+Eat a normal breakfast, a light lunch and a lovely dinner with your family – without any guilt or shame or counting calories.

 Holiday season should be about love – not about hating yourself because you ate a couple of cookies.
 Please, remember this at all times.

 And don’t forget that every meal is a new chance.
 One overeating doesn’t mean you should continue overeating till “January 1st when you will start a new diet”.

-If, by any chance, you feel anxious about the whole season, now is the time to give yourself a gift of freedom – my private coaching is always there for you, which is absolutely amazing opportunity to show yourself some love & claim your power over food, forever.
+If, by any chance, you feel anxious about the whole season, now is the time to give yourself a gift of freedom – my private coaching is always there for you, or our lovely course “Intuitive Eating Through Holidays” which is absolutely amazing opportunity to show yourself some love make peace with food, forever.